What is Polycystic Ovary Disorder?

 - Although surgery is not the immediate options of choice, your doctor, in severe cases, may perform laparoscopic ovarian drilling, which would help trigger ovulation, that is the release of the egg from the ovaries.

-- Diet to Treat PCOD.
-While many lifestyle recommendations are suggested for those women suffering from PCOD, you are encouraged to follow a diet with low fat and carbohydrate content.
+While many lifestyle recommendations are suggested for those women suffering from PCOD, you are encouraged to follow a PCOD diet with low fat and carbohydrate content.
 This would prevent any sudden upsurge in your blood sugar levels and help you keep a check on your weight.
 Foods that may be included are

 - Natural, unprocessed food